 If you meet at least one of the criteria on Discover’s list, you might be eligible for a Discover credit limit increase.

 Requesting a credit limit increase on your Discover credit card is one way to increase your credit limit with Discover, but it isn’t your only option.
-Here are three ways to increase your credit limit with Discover:
+Here are additional three ways to increase your credit limit: